 Statistics from Altmetric.com

 Invariant natural killer T cells are a newly described kind of lymphocyte delineated first in mice and then in humans.
 They often express CD4 antigen, a few express CD8, and others (double-negative cells) express neither CD4 nor CD8.
-It is characteristic of invariant natural killer T cells that they express a restricted number of T-cell receptors, respond to glycolipid antigens, and on activation rapidly produce large amounts …
+It is characteristic of invariant natural killer T cells that they express a restricted number of T-cell receptors, respond to glycolipid antigens, and on activation rapidly produce large amounts of both type 1 …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.